 NATO Phonetic Alphabet Code

-The internationally known name for Army Alphabet is NATO Phonetic Alphabet.
+The internationally known name for Military Alphabet is NATO Phonetic Alphabet.

 You may think it’s not hard to invent this kind of alphabet, but it was.
 The main point was to create a phonetic alphabet for radio or phone communication with minimal chance for a mistake.